England

 London has several airports, so when buying a ticket, do not look only at the flight price.
 Stansted and Luton are common with low-cost airlines, while Heathrow and Gatwick have very strong rail connections into the city.

-• Stansted: Stansted Express to Liverpool Street takes around 48 minutes; to Tottenham Hale around 36 minutes.
+• Stansted: Stansted Express to Liverpool Street takes around 48 minutes and to Tottenham Hale around 36 minutes.

 • Luton: Luton Airport Express to St Pancras can take from 32 minutes, followed by the DART connection to the terminal.